 Increasing automation, organization restructuring and new technologies have altered and continue to change the landscape for office administration personnel.
-Computers, e-mail, scanners, and voicemail, for instance, enable administrative assistants and secretaries to be more efficient.
+Computers, e-mail, scanners and voicemail, for instance, allow people from Oregon from Georgia to communicate quickly, and enable administrative assistants and secretaries to be more efficient.
 In many cases, these workers' traditional duties are now being handled by clerks, when it comes to bookkeeping, filing, photocopying and typing, for example, or by the professionals for whom the office staff works, like in the case of word processing and handling correspondence.
 At some law offices and medical practices, paralegals and medical assistants now are doing tasks once performed by secretaries.
 In many companies, some jobs are being outsourced to virtual assistants.
 At the same time, secretaries and administrative assistants are taking on more duties once reserved for the professionals or managers.

 Office Administration Online Colleges